 The first method is called wire-wrapping.
 Rosaries made using this unique method of construction take approximately three hours to make and require six additional feet of wire than rosaries made the traditional way.
 Each bead is double wire wrapped using a heavy gauge sterling silver wire.
-Rosaries made the traditional way are simply hooked together.
+Rosaries made the traditional way are simply hooked together--resulting in easy and frequent breakage.
 In addition, the crucifix and centerpiece of our wire wrapped rosaries are attached using hand-crafted "bows" instead of inexpensive jump rings.
 This prevents these components from becoming disconnected with use, over time.
 The result is a rosary of great beauty and inspiration, a joy to use, a priceless heirloom, which can be passed from one generation to the next.
 Below is an image of a typical rosary on the left and a wire-wrapped rosary made by Simple Rosaries on the right.

 Typical Rosary vs. Simple Rosaries Wire-Wrapped Rosary